Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/README.md

 2. Deal with x axis.
 To construct the full information of x axis comparable to Fig 2, I need the information of genomic postion, gene annotation, and binding motifs.
 Data about genomic position and gene annotation can be downloaded from NCBI website.
 Binding motif coordinates can be (not) easily calculated by a pattern matching script in Python (I wrote one script last summer which uses any DNA sequence as input and binding site locations and motif information as output.
 The result will be a csv file that contain the motif and its information of coordinates).

 ## Results
 Check file:///Users/zhaojia/Desktop/C16%20Nucleosome%20Occupancy/Rmd/Biol4386_Nucleosome_Occupancy_JiaZhao.html.
-It summarizes how I downloaded the data, manipulate the data, do the motif search, and make a plot.
+It summarizes how I downloaded the data, manipulate the data, do the motif search, deal with gene annotation file, and make a draft plot.

 ### Overview of the file above